Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

 Play allows freedom of movement, which is essential for learning and development.

-Good for The Brain
+Playing Is Good for a Child’s Brain

 Swiss psychologist Jean Piaget was famous for his study of the thought patterns in children.